-In this post, I’m going to share the research I found most helpful in choosing a course of action, what we did personally, and what expert resources have to say about the safety of these remedies for pregnant/nursing moms and children.
+- What expert resources have to say about the safety of these remedies for pregnant/nursing moms and children

-We all know the symptoms of a UTI – a burning feeling when you urinate and frequent urges to urinate, even when very little comes out.
-What’s less known is that about 90% of urinary tract infections can be traced back to one bacteria – E. coli. (source 1, source 2)
+We all know the symptoms of a UTI – a burning feeling along with frequent urges to urinate, even when very little comes out.
+What’s less known is that about 90% of urinary tract infections can be traced back to one bacteria – E. coli.
+(2) (3)

 Now, although there is a mutant strain of E. coli that occasionally makes headline news, most types of E. coli are either neutral toward us or beneficial when found in our digestive tract.
 When they migrate to our urinary tract, however, they can cause problems.

-Urinary tract infections – also called bladder infections – happen when E. coli (or another bacteria/virus/yeast/pathogen) move up the urethra (the tube that empties urine out of the body) and into the bladder – and if the infection isn’t addressed properly – into the kidneys.
+Urinary tract infections – also called bladder infections – happen when E. coli (or another bacteria/virus/yeast/pathogen) move up the urethra (the tube that empties urine out of the body) and into the bladder.
+If the infection isn’t addressed properly, it can also move into the kidneys.

-In this New York Times article, bestselling author Michael Pollan explains how our internal microbiome – the estimated one hundred trillion microbes we each carry – affect human health:
+In this New York Times article, bestselling author Michael Pollan explains how our internal microbiome – the estimated one hundred trillion microbes we each carry – affects human health:

 for every human cell that is intrinsic to our body, there are about 10 resident microbes — including commensals (generally harmless freeloaders) and mutualists (favor traders) and, in only a tiny number of cases, pathogens.